 This tool works in the same way as the PMI Calculator but allows multiple branches for single step or convergent synthesis.

 This calculator was created by the ACS GCI PR, with leadership from Bristol-Myers Squibb, to estimate probable PMI ranges, i.e., it can predict PMI prior to any laboratory evaluation of the chemical route, or at any other stage of a molecule’s development.
-This, therefore, allows for assessment and comparison of potential route changes.
+This, therefore, allows for the assessment and comparison of potential route changes.